KNX-FM: Top 40/CHR era (2009–2021)

 On January 4, 2010, KAMP-FM rounded out their on-air lineup, which featured Carson Daly in mornings, Chris Booker middays, Ted Stryker afternoons, and Casey McCabe at night.
 CBS Radio would later expand the "AMP Radio" brand to Detroit, Boston, Orlando, New York City, Philadelphia, and Dallas.
-As of 2021, all of these stations had dropped the "AMP Radio" brand and flipped to different formats, although the Los Angeles, and Philadelphia outlets have the same top 40 format under different brandings.
+As of 2021, all of these stations had dropped the "AMP Radio" brand and flipped to different formats.

 On February 2, 2017, CBS Radio announced it would merge with Entercom.
 The merger was approved on November 9, 2017, and was consummated on November 17.

 Many personnel changes have occurred in the years following the merger.
 Carson Daly left KAMP-FM on July 28, 2017.
 The morning drive timeslot remained open until February 2018, when the station introduced a new morning show hosted by former WBMP New York morning host Edgar "Shoboy" Sotelo, former WWWQ Atlanta morning show co-host and comedian Brian Moote, and Billboard news correspondent Chelsea Briggs.
 Moote left KAMP-FM in July 2019, while Sotelo left in October 2019.
 The departures would result in the on-air lineup being revised, making Booker move from afternoons to mornings, and adding former KPWR morning co-host Krystal Bianca to mornings, Christen Limon to middays, and Yesi Ortiz to afternoons, while McCabe remains as night host.
 Booker was cut by Entercom due to layoffs from the COVID-19 pandemic on April 3, 2020.
 On August 3, 2020, The Morning Mess from Phoenix sister station KALV-FM, hosted by Joey Boy, Aneesh Ratan, Jeana Shepherd, and Karla Hernandez, began broadcasting on KAMP-FM.
-In addition, the station would again overhaul its on-air lineup, this time adding Julia Lepidi (from Chicago sister station WBBM-FM) and former Detroit host Josh "Bru" Brubaker.
+In addition, the station would again overhaul its on-air lineup, this time adding Julia Lepidi (from Chicago sister station WBBM-FM) and former Detroit host Josh "Bru" Brubaker; the two would later serve as national hosts for the company’s CHR stations in April 2021, replacing local talent in various dayparts..

 On March 30, 2020, KAMP-FM dropped "Radio" from their moniker and re-branded as "97.1 AMP".
 At some point the following September, it reverted to the original "97.1 AMP Radio" branding.

-On April 15, 2021, KAMP-FM rebranded as "97.1 Now", and the slogan changed to "LA's Party Station."
-The station concurrently applied to change its call letters to KNOU, which took effect on April 22.
+Following Entercom's rebranding as Audacy earlier that month, on April 15, 2021 KAMP-FM rebranded as "97.1 Now", and the slogan changed to "LA's Party Station".
+The station concurrently applied to change its call letters to KNOU (which were previously used on a sister station in St. Louis which had similar branding from 2015 to 2020), which took effect on April 22.
 At the time of the rebrand, KAMP-FM was the last remaining "AMP Radio" branded station launched by CBS.